TheAwiteb/n34/docs/patch/reopen.md

       --repo <NADDR-NIP05-OR-SET>  Repository addresses
 ```

-Issue a kind `1632` (Close status) for the specified patch.
+Issue a kind `1630` (Open status) for the specified patch.
 The patch have to
 be closed or drafted.